madeso/ride/README.md

 ![screenshot](logo/256text.png)
 Ride is a [Rust](http://www.rust-lang.org/) [IDE](https://en.wikipedia.org/wiki/Integrated_development_environment).
 It's named after concatenating R from rust and IDE.
 It's currently not in a usable state.
-If you're looking for something more complete, perhaps [RustDT](http://rustdt.github.io/) for Eclipse is your thing.
+If you're looking for something more complete, perhaps [RustDT](http://rustdt.github.io/) for Eclipse or [SolidOak](https://github.com/oakes/SolidOak) is your thing.

 The current features are: